The Ultimate Guide Harmonized System Code

 Overall, the Harmonized System serves as a vital tool for facilitating international trade by providing a common language for classifying and regulating traded goods across borders.
 Its widespread adoption promotes transparency, efficiency, and compliance in global trade transactions.

-What are HTS, TARIC and other HS-based instruments?
+What are HTS, TARIC, and other HS-based instruments?

 HTS stands for Harmonized Tariff Schedule, which is used in the United States as the method of classifying goods imported and exported.